wanghaohappy1/coding_problems/leetcode/medium/README.md

 * Divide Two Integers:

  Use left-shift to double the divisor every time(, and if divisor exceeds dividend, subtract previous shifted value from divident, reset counter, and continue shifting.

+* Search Rotated Sorted Array 2 (with duplicates):

+In previous problem, we use A[low] <= A[mid] to confirm that A[low]~A[mid] is an increasing sequence under the condition that no duplicates exist.
+But now we can get the same conclusion if duplicate occurs.To improve the previous approach, just test A[low] < A[mid] to ensure increasing sequence and move low forward if A[low]=A[mid].
+Alternatively, we can just do a linear scan to search for target.

+* Sort List:

+Use merge sort--sort left and right half list and then merge two sorted lists using two pointers.
+Note that merge sort approach uses recursion, which results in O(lgn) stack space.

 <a name="Backtracking"/>